Skip to main content

 Feature toggles are conditional techniques that software developers use to turn their code and its functionalities on or off without any code deployment.

 They are code snippets that developers use to activate and deactivate features and functionalities for their users.
-Using these snippets, developers can:
+Using these set rules, developers can:

 • Roll out/rollback features to users without risk